Each stage to build a wildlife pond is explained in easy to follow detail here.

-Puddling clay.
-An alternative really natural way to line a pond is to use puddling clay.
+Puddling clay is a alternative and really natural way to line a pond, more information in my article puddling clay.

 This is easier to do on a warm day, the liner will be more flexible and easier to fit and shape.

-Pond plants are essential to achieve a correct water balance and provide surface cover in your garden pond.
-Without them your water will probably resemble pea soup, as algae will grow prolifically.
-Plant foliage absorbs carbon dioxide and minerals from the water which 'starves' the algae.
-About half of the water surface should be covered with foliage to achieve this balance.
+Pond plants are essential to achieve a correct water balance and provide shade in your garden pond.
+About half of the water surface should be covered, without them algae will grow.
+Plants absorbs carbon dioxide and minerals from the water and provide shade starving the algae.

 Pond plants fall into four basic groups.
 Each is important to the health of your pond.
 The groups are oxygenators, floaters, marginals and deep water aquatics.

 Floaters are pond plants you drop into the pond.
 Their roots are submerged and leaves and stems float either on or just below the surface.
 They provide surface cover.
 Many of them sink and overwinter at the bottom of your pond.
 Water hyacinth is a flowering 'floater' but only in a good summer.

 Other floaters include frog-bit, water lettuce and water soldier and fairy moss.

 Duck weed is also a floater, it is invasive and best avoided.
 Once you have duck weed established in your pond, you will never get rid of it.